alvaniss/iMount/README.md

 ## Notes

-- This fork improves on the original script by essentially rewriting the whole thing and adding new features as well as just general impromements.
+- This fork improves on the original script by essentially rewriting the whole thing and adding new features as well as just making general impromements in user experience.

 ## License